joshcanhelp/josh-to-11/content/post/128-laymans-intro-to-semantic-web-web-3-0-ontology-rdfa.md

 wpid: 1596
 ---

-# A Layman's Intro to the Semantic Web: Web 3.0, ontology, and RDFa

 A recent San Diego Refresh meeting found me in a room full of fellow geeks learning about microdata and the semantic web.
 What I thought was going to be a new look at SEO turned out to be a very in-depth look at where the web might be heading.